TianhaoFu/Awesome-3D-Object-Detection/README.md

 # Awesome-3D-Object-Detection
 A curated list of research in 3D Object Detection(**Lidar-based Method**).

-You are very welcome to pull request to update this list.
+You are very welcome to pull request to update this list. :smiley:
 ![3D Object Detection](https://github.com/TianhaoFu/Awesome-3D-Object-Detection/blob/main/3d.png)

 ## Dataset